DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-course-naming-policy.md

 ---
-title: Course naming policy
+title: Guidance on how training providers should name their courses titles
-description: The policy for what initial teacher training (ITT) providers should include in their ITT course titles
+description: The policy for what initial teacher training (ITT) providers should include in their course titles
 date: 2022-08-22
 tags:
   - policy